 4. Take some time to adjust

-If you want to reduce the stress of transitioning from small town life to being a NYC resident, you shouldn’t rush it.
+If you want to reduce the stress of transitioning from small-town life to being an NYC resident, you shouldn’t rush it.
 Give both your body and mind some time to adjust to the new rhythm and circumstances.

-Plan this adjustment period into your budget and try to make it as long as you can afford.
+Plan this adjustment period into your budget and try to make it as long as you can afford it.
 If it’s impossible for you not to start working right away, you should try to use your weekends to the max.
-Let yourself wander around the neighborhood familiarizing yourself with your new place on these days.
+Let yourself wander around the neighbourhood familiarizing yourself with your new place on these days.